Allen Frances: Views on artificial intelligence and psychiatry

 In 2025, Frances began writing extensively about the potential impact of artificial intelligence (AI) on psychiatry and psychotherapy.
 In a series of essays and public statements, he argued that AI will soon transform both psychiatric diagnosis and psychotherapy, for better and for worse.

 In The British Journal of Psychiatry, Frances warned that "AI chatbots will soon dominate psychotherapy," noting their fluency, ubiquity, and growing popularity among patients.
 While acknowledging their usefulness for everyday concerns and expanding access to care, he cautioned that chatbots pose serious risks for individuals with complex psychiatric disorders, who require nuanced clinical judgment and a therapeutic relationship that AI cannot replicate.

 In other writings, Frances predicts that AI systems, with their vast databases and superior pattern recognition, will eventually outperform human clinicians in diagnostic accuracy.
 He emphasized advantages such as reproducibility, cross-cultural applicability, and dimensional assessment, but also identified dangers including algorithmic errors, lack of regulation, privacy breaches, and the risk of professional deskilling.
 Frances compares psychiatry's situation to radiology, where clinicians have adapted by collaborating with AI rather than being replaced by it.
 He urged psychiatrists to carve out roles emphasizing human strengths (such as clinical coordination, contextual understanding, and the therapeutic relationship) to avoid obsolescence.

+Frances has increasingly advocated a hybrid model of mental health care in which human clinicians and chatbots work together, each contributing different strengths and compensating for the other's limitations.
+He argues that clinicians should learn to incorporate chatbots into treatment rather than simply compete with them, while retaining responsibility for clinical judgment, patient safety, and the therapeutic relationship.
+He has cautioned that autonomous chatbot therapy may be particularly unsafe for patients with severe psychiatric disorders and has emphasized the continuing importance of human clinicians in such cases.
+Frances develops these themes further in his forthcoming book, The Clinician's Survival Guide to the Chatbot Revolution, to be published by Guilford Press.

 Beyond journal publications, Frances has frequently raised these concerns in public forums and on social media, warning of the unregulated expansion of AI and calling for international professional bodies to advocate for safety, oversight, and ethical standards in its application to mental health care.